 - Allow pressure to release naturally

-- Add finely green chili, onions, ginger, and garlic paste and fry for 5 minutes or until onions turn slightly brown
+- Add finely green chilli, onions, ginger, and garlic paste and fry for 5 minutes or until onions turn slightly brown

-- Next, add turmeric powder, salt, roughly chopped basil leaves, cooked dal, and mix well
+- Next, add turmeric powder, salt, roughly chopped basil leaves, and cooked dal, and mix well

 - Add warm water if required to adjust consistency and bring it to a boil